centrahq/api-documentation/pages/06.plugins/15.klaviyo/docs.md

 ### Localized content in newsletter list campaigns

-If you want to send out campaign emails for a list that contains customers with different langauges you can either:
+If you want to send out campaign emails for a list that contains customers with different languages you can either:
 1. Dynamically render localized content based on customer profile language using a single template.
 2. Configure separate campaign with static template for each language on the list using segment exclusions.